 Quite a big difference exists between the use of frames in the past and the way we use frames today.
 Here’s a quick look at the history of picture frames, including when they were first made, what they were made out of and where they were first developed.

-When Frames Were First Created
+When Picture Frames Were First Created

-Picture frames as a concept have been around since the times of the ancient Egyptians and the Greeks, where “framing borders” were used in paintings on pottery and walls to create sections of scenes.
+Picture framing as a concept have been around since the times of the ancient Egyptians and the Greeks, where “framing borders” were used in paintings on pottery and walls to create sections of scenes.
 One of the earliest physical frames dates back to AD 50-70; the wooden frame and the portrait within was found in an Egyptian tomb and was almost perfectly preserved.

 The twelfth and thirteenth centuries brought about the hand-carved, wooden frames that we recognize today.
 These frames were used as part of a church’s decor, and provided borders to separate the different paintings and sections within the sanctuary—much like the concept of framing borders introduced centuries earlier.